quantuminformation/test-recorder/README.md

 # test-recorder
 The test-recorder records acceptance tests for the Ember-cli and Nightwatch testing frameworks.
+I am currently doing a WIP for Chromeless, but it is available in the Chrome extension

 This project records the ways you interact with your application and then generates the code to playback these actions inside an acceptance test runner.
 The idea is to save you time writing these tests by hand.